Biotechnological innovation to reduce cadmium in cocoa: a crucial breakthrough for sustainable agriculture

 In response to this challenge, a research team led by Dr. M.L.
 Izaguirre of the Technical University of Manabí has developed a consortium of native fungi capable of reducing cadmium solubility in the cocoa rhizosphere.
 This biotechnological approach is not only innovative but also promotes sustainability by decreasing the entry of cadmium into plants, thereby reducing its accumulation in the beans.

-During her presentation, Dra.
-Scotti highlighted that the bioprocess has been successfully tested in the laboratory, bioreactors, and purification modules.
-The team is now in the final scaling-up phase, where the effectiveness of this method will be tested in greenhouses and real crops in Ecuador and Venezuela.
+During her presentation, Dr. Scotti highlighted that the bioprocess has been successfully tested in the laboratory, bioreactors, and refining modules.
+The team is now in the final scaling-up phase, where the effectiveness of this method will be tested in greenhouses and field crops in Ecuador and Venezuela.
 This advancement not only has the potential to improve the quality of exported cocoa but could also be applied to other crops affected by cadmium contamination, such as tomatoes.

 Thanks to the support of FONTAGRO, this project has progressed from basic research to field testing, involving farmers and various stakeholders in the cocoa value chain.